 All the powerful women on our list are masters of their art.
 They played in the top music venues across the globe, and their fame is definitely well-deserved.

-There are many more female guitarists who left their mark on the music scene.
-And we’re pretty sure that in the future, we’ll see a lot more!
+However, there are many more female guitarists who left their mark on the music scene; we’re pretty sure that in the future, we’ll see a lot more!
 But if you believe we’ve missed someone who should be on this list, let us know and we’ll add them here.